DennisSchulmeister/mini-tuorial.js/README.md

 What is it
 ----------

-Oh, nothing special but thanks for asking.
-Basically it is just a tiny hack to solve a problem of mine.
-For my lectures I wanted to be able to put tutorials online without much effort.
+This is the little brother of [lecture-slides.js](https://www.github.com/DennisSchulmeister/lecture-slides.js) to create simple HTML manuals and presentations without much effort, solving a problem of mine:  For my lectures I wanted to be able to put tutorials online without much effort.
 Tiny manuals or documentation pages with a clean and beautiful look and a possibility to browse between chapters.
 This is, instead of simply showing a long HTML page, it should be possible to only show one chapter at a time and read through them like a book.

-So here it is.
-The result of one evening of coding.
-A minimal single page app which allows to easily build beautiful HTML tutorials.
-No feature bloat and no external dependencies.
-Just one VanillaJS class and some stylesheets.
+This package is intentionaly kept simple.
+Though some compatibility with `lecture-slides.js` is maintained, it is lacking heavy features like a full-blown UI or print/export optimized rendering.
+The main purpose is to read the content on screen, which can be done with one simple VanilaJS class and (almost) no dependencies.
+Only two dependencies are added for common utilities shared with `lecture-slides.js` and `hammer.js` for optional touch navigation.

-And it doesn't get in your way, except for the stylesheets which applies global styling to your document.
+Using the built-in themes different types of documents like short manuals, books or simple slideshows can be rendered.

 White Theme
 -----------

-Everybody loves screenshots, right?
-Well I do, so feel right at home.
-This is the `white.css` theme:
+This is the `white.css` theme with probably the most simple layout:

 ![Screenshot](screenshots/simple.png)